JiscSD/web-accessibility-101/README.md

 # web-accessibility-101 :sparkles:
 ## To support developers using React in building accessible software under WCAG 2.1 AA guidelines.
 In this repository you will find some information on web accessibility, split into sections and with code examples.
-Try and complete the quick fire checklist below to see whether there is any that are missing from your product.
+Try and complete the quick fire checklist below to see whether there are any missing from your product.

 ---
 ## Contents: